smart-data-lake/smart-data-lake/docs/getting-started/part-3/metadata.md

 ## Try it out
 Now let us experiment with editing metadata for DataObjects and Actions from the [solution](../config-examples/application-part3-download-incremental-mode.conf) in the previous section.
 Customize metadata based on your understanding of different data, and modify feeds to run parts of the data pipeline selectively.
 The final configuration file could resemble [this](../config-examples/application-part3-with-meatdata.conf).

-In conclusion, metadata is the unsung hero of Smart Data Lake management, enabling organizations to not only organize and process data efficiently but also to ensure data quality and support advanced analytics.
-With its versatile applications, metadata proves to be a important player in the evolving landscape of data management.
+In conclusion, descriptive metadata is the unsung hero of data pipeline management, enabling teams to organize and document data more efficiently.